 I began writing poems and short stories as a young child and realized writing was a life’s calling at some point in high school.
 I attended Taylor University, majoring in Mass Communications, and initially pursued a career in journalism, spending just over a year as a reporter for my hometown newspaper, the Banner-Graphic.
 Since that stint, my primary outlet for writing has been freelance and creative writing.

-Now, I am an author, novelist, journalist, essayist, or more simply … in all ways a writer.
-Through essays, articles, novels, and books, I tell stories of faith, hope, and love.
+Now, I am a writer, author, and speaker.
+Through essays, articles, and books, I tell stories of faith, hope, and love.
 I also speak at events and conferences, and occasionally invest in the lives of other writers through through coaching, editing, and manuscript evaluation.

 My book The Art of the Essay: From Ordinary Life to Extraordinary Words was published by T.S.
 Poetry Press in July 2019.
 In 2018, I contributed to the book, The Wonder Years: 40 Women over 40 on Aging, Faith, Beauty, and Strength, (Kregel Publications, 2018) edited by Leslie Leyland Fields, and independently published the multimedia Advent experience, How Long, O Lord?
 I also am the author of My Year in Words (Glendale Press, September 2016), and the coauthor of On Being a Writer: 12 Simple Habits for a Writing Life that Lasts (T.S.
 Poetry Press, October 2014) with Ann Kroeker.
 I also have contributed essays to three books, including Letters to Me: Conversations with a Younger Self.

 I am regularly published at various venues, including Edible Indy and In Touch Magazine.
-My work also has been featured at Tweetspeak Poetry, Discipleship Journal, The Write Life, Grubstreet Daily, Tweetspeak Poetry, Curator Magazine, and Christianity Today Women, and others.
+My work also has been featured at Redbud Post, Discipleship Journal, The Write Life, Grubstreet Daily, Tweetspeak Poetry, Curator Magazine, and Christianity Today, and others.
 I previously served as a Content and Copy Editor at the High Calling.